CMU-Senate/bylaws/bylaws.md

 #.
 Impeachment of a Student Senator:
     1. A request for the impeachment of a Student Senator may be made to the Student Senate Chair by way of either:
         a.  a two-thirds (2/3) vote of Student Senate;
-        #.  a petition – validated by the Student Senate Executive Committee – containing the printed names, signatures, and AndrewIDs of one-fourth (1/4) of the relevant Student Senator’s constituency.
+        #.  a petition - validated by the Student Senate Executive Committee - containing the printed names, signatures, and AndrewIDs of one-fourth (1/4) of the relevant Student Senator's constituency.
     #.
 Upon receiving a request for impeachment, the Chair of Student Senate must announce the impeachment request, along with the reasons for the impeachment request, no later than the first regular meeting of Student Senate that occurs at least one (1) week after receipt of the impeachment request.
     #.
 Impeachment hearings shall take place at the first regular meeting following the announcement of the request for impeachment at which three-fourths (3/4) of the seated Student Senators are present.
     #.
 A three-fourths (3/4) vote of the Student Senators present at the impeachment hearing shall be sufficient to remove the Student Senator from office.